JACoders/OpenJK/README.mingw32.txt

 * mkdir build && cd build
 * run "cmake -G "MSYS Makefiles" .."

+* to make a debug build (can use with GDB) add -DCMAKE_BUILD_TYPE=DEBUG to cmake command

 Status
 ======

-* can fully compile and run codemp and code(sp)
+* can fully compile and run both codemp and code(sp)
-* both run but suffering from at least one crash bug in sp
+* not tried to compile codeJK2 yet

 Note
 ====

-* remove lib prefix from game dlls
 * copy relevant dlls from mingw/bin